DETAILED ACTION

 Regarding claim 26, Jayol further discloses that the plurality of input controls perform at least two of: turning the device on and off, starting a session of instructions, providing lubricant, decreasing dilation ([0013: “The user via the controller can increase or decrease the girth of the shaft of the device”), and adjusting temperature ([0149]: “The heating element is preferably operated via the electronic part 18.”, [0141]: “The electronic part 18 is operated by the user via the electronic controller of the electronic part 18”).

-Regarding claim 30, Liu further discloses wherein the at least one pressure sensor includes a pressure sensor to measure both an air pressure within a dilation element of the shaft and a force applied to the pressure sensor by the vagina (Page 4 para 3: “is provided with a pressure sensor for detecting the pressure between the air bag 6 and the muscle in use.
+Regarding claim 30, Liu further discloses wherein the at least one sensor includes a pressure sensor to measure both an air pressure within a dilation element of the shaft and a force applied to the pressure sensor by the vagina (Page 4 para 3: “is provided with a pressure sensor for detecting the pressure between the air bag 6 and the muscle in use.
 The pressure sensor can monitor the pressure between the air bag 6 and the muscle in real time”).

-Claim(s) 8, 22, 24 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Liu in view of Jayol in view of Hong in further view of Beer et al. (WO 2018023037 A1).
+Claim(s) 12 and 22 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Liu in view of Jayol in view of Howsam in further view of Beer et al. (WO 2018023037 A1).

-Regarding claim 8, Liu as modified by Jayol discloses the pelvic floor rehabilitation device of claim 1 but fails to disclose a lubrication system.
+Regarding claim 12, Liu as modified by Jayol and Howsam discloses the device of claim 1, but fails to disclose wherein the at least one sensor comprises a moisture sensor to measure a level of moisture inside a vagina.

 Beer discloses a pelvic floor rehabilitation device (abstract) wherein the first computing device includes a graphical user interface (GUI) and is configured to run a pelvic floor rehabilitation device application to display data to the user on the GUI during operation of the pelvic floor rehabilitation device (Fig 22A-22D).